 - Ensure that the cooling system hoses are correctly clamped and that the cooling system hoses are tight.
 Check for leaks.
-Check the condition of all pipes. - Inspect the water pump for coolant leaks.
+Check the condition of all pipes. - · Inspect the water pump for coolant leaks.

 Note: The water pump seal is lubricated by the coolant in the cooling system.
-It is normal for a small amount of leakage to occur, as the engine cools down and the parts contract.
+It is normal for a small amount of leakage to occur as the engine cools down and parts contract.

 Excessive coolant leakage may indicate the need to replace the water pump.
 Remove the water pump.
 Refer to Disassembly and Assembly, "Water Pump - Remove and Install".
+For more information, consult your Perkins dealer or your Perkins distributor.

 - Inspect the lubrication system for leaks at the front crankshaft seal, the rear crankshaft seal, the oil pan, the oil filters, and the rocker cover. - Inspect the piping for the air intake system and the elbows for cracks and for loose clamps.
-Ensure that hoses and tubes are not contacting other hoses, tubes, wiring harnesses. - Ensure that the areas around the rotating parts are clear. - Inspect the alternator belts and any accessory drive belts for cracks, breaks, or other damage. - Inspect the wiring harness for damage.
+Ensure that hoses and tubes are not contacting other hoses, tubes, wiring harnesses. - Ensure that the areas around the rotating parts are clear. - Inspect the alternator belts and any accessory drive belts for cracks, breaks, or other damage. - · Inspect the wiring harness for damage.